coyo8/coyo8.github.io/_project/talks/beginners-python-tutorial.md

   </div>
 </figure>

-In python or in general any programming langauge, looping/iteration is defined on three steps.
+In python or in general any programming language, looping/iteration is defined on three steps.

 1. Assignment: A assignment in python makes an existing variable refer to a new value (and stop referring to the old value).
 2. Condition: It is our decision maker